c-elvira/rumbaa/readme.md

 ![example](docs/struct_example.png)

 The above example has been obtained with:
-	- **When does OMP achieves support recovery with continuous dictionaries?** by Clément Elvira, Rémi Gribonval, Charles Soussen, and Cédric Herzet, 2019
+	- **When does OMP achieve support recovery with continuous dictionaries?** by Clément Elvira, Rémi Gribonval, Charles Soussen, and Cédric Herzet, 2019

 ## Installation - *Work in progress*